haochuan/react-fundamental/doc/part11/make_request.md

     // the same data type for the result you want to get in state this.state = {data: []};
   }
-  componentWillMount() {
+  componentDidMount() {
-    // componentWillMount is the right place to get some data to render the page axios({method: 'get', url: 'https://api.github.com/users'})
+    // componentDidMount is the right place to get some data to render the page axios({method: 'get', url: 'https://api.github.com/users'})
       .then(response => {
         console.log(response);